 What counts as a herbal supplement and how does it differ from a medicine?

-A herbal supplement is a plant-based product taken to support health, often sold as teas, capsules, tinctures, or topical oils.
-Unlike prescription medicines, supplements usually lack the same regulatory approval for specific claims and may vary in strength.
-Medicines undergo rigorous clinical trials and standard dosing; supplements rely more on traditional use and varying levels of research.
-Always check labels, dosing instructions, and third-party testing when available.
+Evidence level: general information (moderate).
+A herbal supplement is a plant‑based product taken to support health — commonly sold as teas, capsules, tinctures, or topical oils.
+Unlike prescription medicines, supplements typically lack the same regulatory approval and standardised dosing; they rely more on traditional use and varying levels of research.
+When deciding on use, check the product label, dosing instructions, and whether third‑party testing is available.
+If you take prescription medicines, tell your clinician before starting any supplement.

 How should I use turmeric or curcumin for pain and inflammation?